Alvarsson/rust_lalrpop_compiler/HOME_EXAM.md

 let x : i32 = 5;
 let x = b; // given that b must be of type i32.
 ```

-Type bool does the same and carries the type bool with the state:

 example:
 ```rust